Auckland Transport (AT) is proposing changes to Raleigh Road in Northcote.

 Project zone: North

-We are seeking feedback until Sunday 16 August 2020 on proposed changes to Raleigh Road in Northcote.
+We asked for feedback until Sunday 16 August 2020 on proposed changes to Raleigh Road in Northcote.

 The proposed changes include:

 - An eastbound bus lane operating 6:30am to 10am weekdays.

 - Changes to bus stops and shelters, these directly affect properties at 10, 14, 40, 61, 78, 81, 89 and 89A Raleigh Road.

 - Removal of on-street parking at various locations and during the operation of the bus lane.